dominion-dev/dominion-ecs-java/README.md

 ## Archetypes

-Dominion implements the so-called _Archetype_ through the DataComposition class, an aggregation of components of which an entity can be made of.
+Dominion implements the so-called _Archetype_ through the <code>DataComposition</code> class, an aggregation of component types of which an entity can be made of.

 In an ECS, the Archetype is a way to organize and manage entities based on their components.
 It provides a structured approach for efficiently storing and querying entities with similar component compositions.

 In an ECS, entities are composed of various components that define their behavior and characteristics.
-The Archetype design pattern groups entities into archetypes based on their shared component types.
+The Archetype groups entities into archetypes based on their shared component types.
 An archetype represents a specific combination of component types that entities possess.

 The purpose of using archetypes is to optimize entity storage and system processing.
 Entities within the same archetype have the same layout of components, which allows for data-oriented design and improves memory locality.
-This arrangement enhances cache coherency and enables more efficient processing of system operations.
+This arrangement enhances cache coherency, enables more efficient processing of system operations, and is primarily handled in Dominion through the <code>ChunkedPool.Tenant</code> class.

 Archetypes also facilitate efficient querying and iteration over entities that match specific component combinations.
 By organizing entities based on their archetypes, systems can quickly identify and process only the relevant entities that